smscommunity/sms-guide/_game/shines/bianco/episode6.md

 - Center the camera with L and pull yourself up.
 Center Mario on the cube
 - Wait for the second turn of the cube when it rotates backwards.
 Perform a short jump, then dive into the cube and perform an insta-momentum spin jump all the way to the yellow platform
 - Dive rollout on the yellow platform, then dive rollout again onto the elevator cube
-- Press B when Mario lands on the cube to make him grab the air.
+- Hold neutral on the stick and press B when Mario lands on the cube to make him grab the air.
 This immediately stops his momentum; the cube waits for Mario to be at a complete stop to begin traveling.

 {% include yt.html id="hSI5Y4GvtzE" %}
 ### Intermediate